Capital Improvement Projects

 2. Traffic Thoroughfare Plan – this report is designed to identify traffic mobility improvements.

-3. Water Master Plan and Sewer Master Plan (coming soon) – these plans identify critical supply and collection infrastructure expansion.
+3. Water Master Plan and Sewer Master Plan (coming soon) – these plans identify critical supply and collection of water and its infrastructure expansion.

-4. Future With Purpose - this page houses many key elements - including page links, master plans, and maps - which encompass the consistently evolving community that Pearland is, along with our progress made toward developing a City not only for the residents of today but tomorrow as well.
+4. Future with Purpose - this page houses many key elements - including page links, master plans, and maps, which encompass the constant evolving community that Pearland is, along with our progress made toward developing a City not only for the residents of today but tomorrow as well.

 Additional planning documents include: